The threat of climate change no longer allows compromises in terms of social and ecological sustainability - this is what the COP27 demands

 COP27 demands compliance and further development of the COP26 goals

 The discourse surrounding climate justice is relevant to addressing climate change as a global entity.
-As early as 2009, the Global North had given the developing countries a sum of 100 billion climate protection measures promised.
+As early as 2009, the Global North had given the developing countries a sum of 100 billion Climate Action promised.
 And not provided in time.
 The result: a loss of trust that needs to be overcome today.
 COP27 must generate renewed engagement, progressive alliances and concrete initiatives.
 This is the only way for the industrialized countries to win back the trust of the Global South.

 Important for this: The states must their on the COP26 achieve the climate goals defined in Glasgow.
 And ASAP.
 To underline this demand, Germany, together with 200 companies, organizations and celebrities, launched an initiative that appeals to the participating governments to comply with their obligations.
 Above all, the most advanced economies in the world are obliged to limit global warming to 1,5 degrees, the appeal said.
 In this context, however, it seems controversial that companies that have been the subject of criticism, such as Amazon or Nestlé, are also part of the initiative.

 In addition, the appeal is aimed directly at the United States.
 As one of the strongest emitters, they have an urgent duty to act and set up financing mechanisms for existing climate damage.
 At COP27, President Biden responded to this call by acknowledging this responsibility and affirming that the Global South is moving toward climate neutrality would support.
 In addition, together with the EU, he announced millions in aid and the financing of renewable energies for African countries.